PaloAltoNetworks/prisma-cloud-docs/api/descriptions/feeds/custom_vulnerabilities_put.md

-Updates all custom vulnerability rules in a single shot.
+Simultaneously updates all the custom vulnerabilities and associated rules for handling internally created or packaged apps.

+### cURL Request

-The following example curl command defines a vulnerability for a library named internal-lib, where it's known that versions 1.1 to 1.8 are vulnerable.
+The following cURL command updates a vulnerability for a library named `internal-lib`, and specifies that its versions `1.1` to `1.8` are known to be vulnerable.

 ```
 $ curl -k \